 Watch our Q&A with Maia Crockford, a solicitor apprentice at an international law firm.

-The grade requirements for a solicitor apprenticeship vary widely between firm and between the type of solicitor apprenticeship you’re applying for.
-If going down the traditional Level 7 path, you’re likely to need a solid academic record at GCSE (often you’re looking at mostly 6s and above), plus A Level grades of between BBC and AAB (with larger firms often falling closer to the latter).
+The grade requirements for a solicitor apprenticeship vary widely between firms.
+For the traditional Level 7 path, you will need a solid academic record at GCSE.
+Your A level grades will likely need to be between BBC and AAB.

 If applying from university for a graduate solicitor apprenticeship, the vast majority of firms simply ask for a 2.1.

 Grades aren’t the only deciding factor for your application, however.
-You’ll also be expected to complete a range of other steps, which may include application questions tailored to the firm, interviews (potentially multiple rounds, including some virtual and some in-person) and a range of aptitude tests (e.g. critical thinking tests like the Watson Glaser; you can try out a free practice test here).
+The recruitment process will also include application questions and a series of interviews.
+Aptitude tests may also be a requirement for certain firms (e.g. critical thinking tests like the Watson Glaser; you can try out a free practice test here).

 Here are some quick tips for acing your solicitor apprenticeship applications: